 Log in

 We are responsible for the Western Sydney Aerotropolis precincts' major stormwater infrastructure.
-This integrated water system will be the largest stormwater harvesting scheme in Australia.
-Information on this page will help developers applying for Section 73 Compliance Certificates.
+This integrated water cycle management system will be the largest stormwater harvesting scheme in Australia.

 To support liveable cities and healthy, resilient communities as Western Sydney grows, the NSW Government introduced new waterway health targets for the Wianamatta–South Creek catchment.
 To achieve these environmental, social and economic objectives, we must take a new approach to planning growth.
 We need to integrate water management early and protect sensitive waterways to prevent degradation, erosion and pollution as development occurs.